Estrogen deficiency

 • Maturation of the sexual organs

-• Maturation of the oocytes (menstrual cycle)
+• Preparation of the uterine lining for a possible pregnancy (menstrual cycle)

 Estrogen deficiency: causes and risk factors

-• a maldevelopment of the ovaries as well as
+• an abnormal development of the ovaries

 • surgical removal of the ovaries (for example, due to benign or malignant tumors or ovarian cysts).